-DHS and Mercer have been conducting various onsite reviews of the PH-MCOs to evaluate overall encounter data operations.
-These onsite reviews began in 2003, and continue to occur with the most recent being in February of 2019.
-Encounter data are used by DHS for various projects, including risk adjustment and financial report verification, and it is critical that PH-MCOs appropriately report the services rendered in encounter data.
+DHS and Mercer conducted various onsite reviews of the MCOs beginning in 2003, with the most recent occurring from February to April of 2016, to evaluate overall encounter data operations.
+Encounter data are used by DHS for various projects, including risk adjustment and financial report verification, and it is critical that MCOs appropriately report the services rendered in encounter data.
 A byproduct of these reviews is a summarized list of the potential data improvement opportunities, which is provided in Appendix E. This list may be helpful as PH-MCOs develop or review a strategic plan for improving encounter submissions.